FailAcademy/learning/wdp-vancouver/_lessons/week-04/04-performance.md

 ## Learning Objectives

 - Describe what website performance is and why it matters.
+- Define what the "critical rendering path" is, and describe how to best load website resources within it to optimize perceived performance.
-- Use an array of online tools and browser extensions to test a website's performance.
+- Use an array of online tools and browser extensions to test page speed.
+- Describe methods for compressing image files and how to choose the best image format for a particular use case.
+- Describe what performance consideration must be made when building "mobile-first" websites.
+- Create a performance budget for a website.
+- Use the service worker API to reduce network requests for certain assets.

 ---